Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Method

 \subsection{Fine-Grained Knowledge Pruning}

-Since knowledge conflicts typically manifest at the sentence level, we adopt a fine-grained decomposition of the context to enable more precise conflict identification.
-At the same time, to mitigate the influence of irrelevant knowledge, we apply a pruning strategy to remove semantically unrelated content.
-Specifically, we treat knowledge as the minimal processing granularity, where each corresponds to an independent, complete sentence-level statement that cannot be further decomposed.
-For example, the sentence: \textit{``Riyad Mahrez is a professional footballer of Algerian descent who currently plays as a winger for Premier League club Leicester City and the Algeria national team.''} is decomposed into three atomic knowledge items: 1. \textit{``Riyad Mahrez is a professional footballer of Algerian descent.''} 2. \textit{``Riyad Mahrez currently plays as a winger for Premier League club Leicester City.''} 3. \textit{``Riyad Mahrez currently plays as a winger for the Algeria national team.''} Each item preserves the subject–predicate–object structure with necessary modifiers, ensuring no information is lost during decomposition.
-To extract knowledge $\{K_1, K_2, \dots, K_n\}$ from a given context $D$, we leverage the decomposition capabilities of an external LLM (we choose GPT-4o~\citep{openai_gpt4o_card} for its strong reasoning and text-processing abilities).
+Considering the interference factors of noise on latent space ``conflict features'', the most appropriate unit for processing is the fine-grained knowledge, which corresponds to an independent, complete sentence-level statement that cannot be further decomposed.
+Each statement preserves the subject–predicate–object structure with necessary modifiers, ensuring no information is lost during decomposition.
+To extract knowledge $\{K_1, K_2, \ldots,K_n\}$ from a given context $D$, we leverage the decomposition capabilities of an external LLM (we choose GPT-4o~\citep{openai_gpt4o_card} for its strong reasoning and text-processing abilities).
+We also provide an ablation study (Section~\ref{sec:ablation}) to utilize an open-source model (LLaMA3-8B-Instruct) in this step.
+The decomposition result of the context is a list of knowledge.
 Formally, we define this process as:

-where $K_i$ denotes the $i$-th knowledge item.
+where $K_i$ denotes the $i$-th knowledge statement.
 Detailed prompt is provided in Appendix~\ref{appendix:details}.

-After decomposition, we filter irrelevant knowledge to reduce contextual noise.
-For each knowledge item $K_i$, we compute its semantic similarity with the query $Q$:
+We further filter irrelevant knowledge to reduce contextual noise.
+For each knowledge statement $K_i$, we compute its similarity with the query $Q$:

 where $q = Enc(Q)$ and $k_i = Enc(K_i)$ are vector embeddings of the query and the knowledge item, respectively, and $\langle \cdot, \cdot \rangle$ denotes cosine similarity.
-We employ the all-MiniLM-L6-v2\footnote{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2} encoder for embedding generation.
-Finally, the knowledge items are ranked by similarity, and the top-$k$ results are selected as the pruned context.
+We employ the all-MiniLM-L6-v2\footnote{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2} for embedding.
+Finally, the top-$k$ results are selected.